Single-qubit universal classifier implemented on an ion-trap quantum device: Results

+\paragraph*{Higher dimensional classification.} A single qubit is capable to address classification problems in an arbitrary number of dimensions \cite{perez-salinas_data_2020,perez-salinas_one_2021,schuld_effect_2021}.
 In order to test a classification performance for high-dimensional data, we extend the 2D-{\sl circle} problem to 3D-{\sl sphere} and 4D-{\sl hypersphere} problems.
 The statement of the problem is equivalent and only the radius of the boundary is modified to accommodate the requirement that every class corresponds to half the feature space.
+Results for the {\sl hypersphere} classification are depicted in Fig.~\ref{fig:hyper_4d} of App.~\ref{sec:additional}.
+The error in the experimental setup using $\Theta^{\rm sim}$ can be further reduced from $\sim 13\% $ to $\sim 2\% $ after the experimental optimization step is performed.